AMontgomerie/jigsaw-toxic-severity-competition/README.md

 `group_id` is only used to associate this run with a group in weights&biases.
 This will use the whole of `ruddit.csv` as training data, and the whole of `validation_folds.csv` as validation data (ignoring the folds).

+`--early_stopping_patience` is set here so that the training can terminate early if necessary.
+Only the epoch which gets the best score on the validation set will be saved.

 Now here's an example of a second stage of fine-tuning using the model we just trained on ruddit.
 This time we're using the paired validation data and training with MarginRankingLoss instead of MSELoss:

 ```